renesas-rz/rza1_gcc_azure_rtos_bsp/docs/RZA Microsoft Azure Getting Started Guide.md

 TTY Support Connect to USB Connector CN10.
 Set the TTY Baudrate to 115200.
 This is the same USB connector that powers the board.

+## RZA1 Bootloader

+The Demos requre the RZA1 Serial flash bootloader.
+The BSP utils director already includes the Serial Flash bootloaders for the RZA1H Displayit Board and the RZA1LU Stream-it Board.
+To install these you will need to install [Segger JLink](https://www.segger.com/downloads/jlink) on you PC.
+The minimium supported verision is 6.00.

+In the BSP util folder run the batch script.
+The script will prompt you for which Renesas Evaluation board you have.
+After selecting the correct board the Segger Jlink will download the appropriate bootloader to the board.

+This install only needs to be done once.

+For Custom Boards please download the RZA1 Bootloader.

 ## Renesas IDE e2Studio

 e2Studio IDE Version 7.8 or higher :